 “I didn’t know that the tea tree oil from my scalp massage has terpinolene in it.”

-While some terpenes, like phellandrene, are known to have an energizing effect, terpinolene may induce minor drowsiness.
-This drowsiness may, in turn, reduce anxiety as the body and mind simultaneously calm.
-Terpinolene has also proven useful as an element of soaps and other cleaning agents, as well as fragrances.
+While some cannabis terpenes, like phellandrene, are known to have energizing effects, terpinolene may induce minor drowsiness with its sedative properties.
+These sedative properties may, in turn, reduce anxiety as the body and mind simultaneously calm.
+As such, lilac-scented body lotions and oils often contain terpinolene, as do therapeutic essential oils like tea tree oil.

 Like many terpenes, such as cedrene, the terpinolene terpene has been researched as a potential weapon against cancer and cancerous tumors.
 In addition, terpinolene has been investigated for its possible antifungal, antibacterial, and sedative usages.

-Tea tree oil, which contains terpinolene, has been widely studied for its potent antifungal effects on conditions ranging from ringworm to toenail fungus.
-One such study was published in the Journal of Applied Microbiology in 2015 and established a link between tea tree oil and antifungal activity in Botrytis cinerea, a fungus that affects plants such as wine grapes.
+Antifungal: Tea tree oil, which contains terpinolene, has been widely studied for its potent antifungal effects on conditions ranging from ringworm to toenail fungus.
+One such study published in the Journal of Applied Microbiology in 2015 established a link between tea tree oil and antifungal activity in Botrytis cinerea, a fungus that affects plants such as wine grapes.

-As a component of essential oil, terpinolene has demonstrated antibacterial and antimicrobial activity, according to a study from the journal Natural Product Research.
+Antibacterial: As a component of essential oil, terpinolene has demonstrated antibacterial and antimicrobial activity, according to a 2010 study from the journal Natural Product Research.
 The researchers found that the test oil containing terpinolene at a level of six percent (6%) inhibited the growth of Bacillus subtilis, a bacterium found in soil and the gastrointestinal tracts of humans.

-The Journal of Natural Medicines featured a study conducted on animals in which terpinolene was an active ingredient of essential oil.
+Sedative: The Journal of Natural Medicines featured a 2013 study conducted on animals in which terpinolene was an active ingredient of essential oil.
 The subjects of the study inhaled the essential oil and consequently experienced a sedative effect after nasal absorption into the body.